Past Appeals

 Little Ringed Plover and Ringed Plover Breeding Survey

-During 2007, the BTO ran a UK-wide survey of breeding Little Ringed and Ringed Plovers, the first national survey for these species since 1984.
-This was successfully completed thanks to support by Anglian Water.
+This appeal funded a UK-wide survey of breeding Little Ringed and Ringed Plovers, the first national survey for these species since 1984.
+The data from this survey has been analysed and published in the research journal Bird Study.

 Nightingale Survey